-Network segmentation is one of those tried-and-true network security principles that has been around since the
+Network segmentation is one of those tried-and-true network security principles that has been around since the dawn of IT.

 Many organizations, large enterprises included, have implemented various levels of network segmentation without fully understanding where its real risks are.

 Going back to the works of James Martin and Saltzer and Schroeder from the 1970s, the concepts of least privilege and separation of duties have taught enterprises to provide users access to only those systems for which there's a business need and nothing more.
 Yet, decades later, there are countless security incidents that involve someone gaining unauthorized access to systems they never should have been able to reach.

 Obviously something's amiss.
 Take, for instance, the recent Chinese breaches of European networks where hackers infiltrated the network and used high-privilege access to pilfer data.
 These attacks could have been prevented had the proper access restrictions been put in place with network segmentation.

 In this tip, we'll review the benefits -- and, yes, drawbacks -- of enterprise network segmentation, and highlight best practices to apply segmentation to reduce the risk posed by today's numerous network security threats.

 Network segmentation is defined as the separation or isolation of networks -- typically using one or more firewalls -- but in government or military contexts it can mean physically isolated networks that, for security reasons, have no connection with other networks or the Internet.
 Proper network segmentation can help:

 - Provide a strong level of protection for critical servers and applications on a need-to-know basis

 - Cordon off remote workers into their required areas of the network

 - Simplify network management, including event monitoring and incident response